 - Once a week, remove all sink stoppers and pop-up stoppers and wash and rinse them thoroughly.
 Stoppers are prime places for loose hair to get stuck and clog the drain.

 - Make it a habit to flush only products marked “flushable” down the toilet.
 Never flush large or heavy-duty paper products, baby wipes, cigarette butts – in fact, make it a rule to flush nothing but toilet paper and nature’s business.

 - Install strainers over all kitchen and bathroom drains to prevent hair, soap and food bits from getting into the pipes and clogging the drains.
 Just be sure to keep the strainers clean

 When to Call a Professional Plumber.

 That’s easy – the time to call a professional is when your best curative or preventive measures haven’t produced the desired outcome.
-Well, no matter what the plumbing or drain problem might be, you can always count on prompt and dependable assistance from Burton.
+Well, no matter what the plumbing or drain problem might be, you can always count on prompt and dependable assistance from Burton in Omaha.
 Contact us now or anytime the need arises.